openharmony/docs/en/application-dev/file-management/select-user-file.md

    const photoSelectOptions = new picker.PhotoSelectOptions();
    ```

-3. Set the file type and the maximum number of media files to select.<br>
+3. Set the file type and the maximum number of media files to select.
    For example, select a maximum of five images.
 For details about the media file types, see [PhotoViewMIMETypes](../reference/apis/js-apis-file-picker.md#photoviewmimetypes).

    ```ts